CaymanFreeman/FlappyBird/README.md

 ## Play

 You can play the game [here](https://CaymanFreeman.github.io/FlappyBird).
 It may take a few seconds to download the binary and the page will appear blank while this is happening.
+The goal of the game is to get as far as possible while dodging the pipes.
+Press SPACE to flap your wings.

 ## Overview